• Home

 Awards

-Individual Awards: Individual awards will be presented to all debaters advancing to the Octofinals in debate events.
-All finalists in speech events will be presented awards.
-If applicable.
-Novice will receive Trophies for 5-0, and medals for 4-1 records.
+• Individual Awards: Individual awards will be presented to all debaters advancing to the Double-Octofinals in debate events.
+All finalists in speech events and Congress will be presented awards.
+Novice will receive Trophies for 5-0, and medals for 4-1 records, and certificates for 3-2.

-Speaker Awards: We will also award speaker awards for debaters.
+• Speaker Awards: We will also award speaker awards for debaters.
 Top 5 speakers in each debate event will receive awards from the tab room.
+(Top 10 in Open PF)

-Results for each varsity round will be posted each round starting after Round 3.
+• Results: Results for each varsity debate round will be posted each round starting after Round 3.
 Please do not request to see results at the tab room unless you question the posted results.
-Novice results will be published after awards.
+Novice debate and speech results will be published after awards.

 Entry Price